Qinnovation123/pdf2md/src/templates/instructions.md

 - No changes to the content itself, only repositioning if necessary.
 - Ensure the final essay is readable and formatted correctly.
 - Convert uppercase titles to sentence case.
+- Don't miss the references section at the end.